NorthCoastModularCollective/Escanaba-Euclidean/README.md

 # EuclideanTrigger
 A simple module, based on the ATtiny85 that creates euclidean beats from a clock input. [under development]

+The Escanaba Euclidean module has 3 alternate firmware modes:
+## Escanaba Euclidean Firmware
+The Eucliean firmware generates euclidean rhythms synchronized to an external eurorack clock source.
+If no clock source is available it will self clock.
+Its 3 controls are as follows:
+- Number of hits
+- Length of pattern in beats
+- Pattern rotation.
+When in self clocking mode, the rotation control becomes a tempo control.
+## Calumet Clock Firmware
+The Calument Clock firmware turns the module into a eurorack clock source.
+Its 3 controls are as follows:
+- Swing control
+- Clock Division/Multiplication
+- Tempo
+## Burst Generator
+The Burst Generator firmware allows the module to respond to incoming trigger signals by repeating them in a variety of ways.
+This allows the creation of "bouncing ball" rhythms, ratchets, and other rhythmic tricks.
+Its controls are as follows:
+- Number of repeats
+- Initial repeat speed
+- A "gravity" control that controls whether the repeats accelerate or decelerate in speed.

 # Build instructions

 [TODO]